gracelang/language/standardPrelude/standard.md

 ## Unbounded Loops

 Unbounded loops execute a block of code repeatedly, so long as some condition is satisfied.
-They terminate when the condition ceases to hold.
-They are useful when the number of executed needed can’t be specified in advance.
-There are two variants: *While–do loops* test the condition *before* executing the loop body, and *do–while* loops test the condition *after* executing the loop body.
+They terminate when the condition becomes false.
+They are useful when the number of executions needed can’t be specified in advance.
+There are two variants: *while–do loops* test the condition *before* executing the loop body, and *do–while* loops test the condition *after* executing the loop body.